siemens-nl-fa/SIMATIC-AX-Tutorial/doc/2-coding.md

 ```
 6. The `VAR_TEMP` section can be removed for better readability since it is not used.

-> Note: The steps above should result in the following `program.st` :
+> Note: The steps above should result in the following `MainProgram.st` :
 ```
 USING System.Counters;